oslllo/larakey/docs/_coverpage.md

 > Permissions and Roles For Laravel

+- Assign permissions and roles to users.
+- Assign a permission to a class to a user.
-- Assign roles and permissions to a user
+- Assign a permission to a model instances to a user.
+- Permission caching.

 [GitHub](https://github.com/oslllo/larakey/)
 [Get Started](/introduction)